-1. Start by putting your relevant data in one place - preferably an Excel spreadsheet.
-Be sure you don’t include your dentist or the gang's favorite pizza place!
+1. Gather your relevant data and put it in one central place - preferably a spreadsheet or CRM if you're using one.
+Spend some time mining contact information from all the usual suspects: email, documents, spreadsheets, even business cards.
+Just be sure you don't include your dentist or the gang's favorite pizza place!

 2. Don't forget current clients, past clients and potential clients.
-Focus on contacts who can bring revenue to your door quickly and effectively.
+Focus on contacts who can bring revenue to your door quickly and effectively, but don't be so selective that you exclude potential prospects.
 You'll want to have them in your database, in your sales forecast, and in your sales pipeline.
 Continually update these contacts so you don't lose touch.

 Start with these simple first steps and you're on your way to smoothing out that roller coaster ride!

 Stay tuned for (or catch up with) other blogs in this series: